Parametrized higher category theory: Join and slice

 \begin{thm} Let $K$ be a marked simplicial set over $S$.
 The functor

-is left Quillen. \end{thm} \begin{proof} We first verify that $- \star_S K$ preserves the four classes of left marked anodyne maps enumerated in \cite[3.1.1.1]{HTT}.
-(1) is handled by the dual of part (2) of Prp. \ref{joinprp}.
-(2) is handled by the dual of part (3) of Prp. \ref{joinprp}.
-(3) and (4) are handled as in the proof of Thm. \ref{jointhm}.
-Finally, the case of $A \to B$ a cocartesian equivalence between fibrant objects is also handled as in the proof of Thm. \ref{jointhm}. \end{proof}
+is left Quillen. \end{thm} \begin{proof} As with the proof of Theorem~\ref{jointhm}, the proof will be an application of Lemma~\ref{lm:showingFunctorLeftQuillen}.
+We first verify that $- \star_S K$ preserves the four classes of left marked anodyne maps enumerated in \cite[Definition~3.1.1.1]{HTT}.
+(1) is handled by the dual of part (2) of Proposition~\ref{joinprp}.
+(2) is handled by the dual of part (3) of Proposition~\ref{joinprp}.
+(3) and (4) are handled as in the proof of Theorem~\ref{jointhm}.
+Finally, the case of $A \to B$ a cocartesian equivalence between fibrant objects is also handled as in the proof of Theorem~\ref{jointhm}. \end{proof}